0xSwapFeeder/playermaker-tech-test/README.md

 ## Simple Badge Validator and Formater

 ### About
+For starters, the project is unit tested and continuously integrated, check the github actions workflows!

 This CLI program either formats or validate the given file:

 #### Validation: